-- Think about using your campaign budget to use paid advertising or boosted posts - Make sure all profiles are set to public. - Follow all sports clubs, societies, networks etc. on social media. - Use the #Worcester and #WorcesterUni hashtag to find students and follow them. - Get your campaign team to really shout about you and your campaign on their personal profiles. - Clearly state your full name and which role you are running for. - Put everything into context so people understand 'what even are the elections?!' - Use the SU's official Facebook groups (limited to 1 post per candidate (we will brief you on the process for submitting this to us).
-You can freely post on the Coronavirus Community, but we will be monitoring posts. - Make content (including profile pictures/headers) consistent across platforms. - Don't jump the gun or panic if someone launches their campaign before you; keep to your plan and be prepared in advance. - A large percentage of people vote on the first day of elections so don't leave it to the last minute to put out your most important content such as your video.
+- Make sure all profiles are set to public (once campaigning is permitted, NOT BEFORE). - Follow all sports clubs, societies, networks etc. on social media. - Use the #Worcester and #WorcesterUni hashtag to find students and follow them. - Get your campaign team to really shout about you and your campaign on their personal profiles. - Clearly state your full name and which role you are running for. - Put everything into context so people understand 'what even are the elections?!'

-- Plan out your social media using a spreadsheet, so your content is evenly spaced, thoughtful and aligns with key milestones. - Respond to any comments and messages you get in a timely way be friendly and clear in what you stand for.
+- Make content (including profile pictures/headers) consistent across platforms. - Don't jump the gun or panic if someone launches their campaign before you; keep to your plan and be prepared in advance. - A large percentage of people vote on the first day of elections so don't leave it to the last minute to put out your most important content such as your video. - Plan out your social media using a spreadsheet, so your content is evenly spaced, thoughtful and aligns with key milestones. - Respond to any comments and messages you get in a timely way be friendly and clear in what you stand for.